covcom/300CEM/Weeks_(old)/Week_07_Testing/README.md

     ```

     There're quite a lot going on here:
-    * `@SmallTest` is a way to classify different tests, as you guessed, so later on we can ask the system to run for example SmallTests only.
+    * `@SmallTest` is a way to classify different tests, as you might have guessed, so later on we can ask the system to run for example SmallTests only.
 Check out [here](http://developer.android.com/tools/testing/testing_otheride.html) for an example.
 Also this [StackOverflow page](http://stackoverflow.com/questions/4671923/what-is-the-purpose-of-smalltest-mediumtest-and-largetest-annotations-in-an) for the differences among SmallTest, MediumTest and LargeTest.
 Texts below are quoted directly from [Google](http://developer.android.com/training/activity-testing/activity-ui-testing.html):

         > Typically, a short running test that take only a few milliseconds should be marked as a @SmallTest.
 Longer running tests (100 milliseconds or more) are usually marked as @MediumTests or @LargeTests, depending on whether the test accesses resources on the local system only or remote resources over a network.
     * `@RunWith` line specifies the Runner of the current testing class.
 A Runner is merely another class that is designed to perform some specific functions.
 In the current case, MockitoJUnitRunner will mock our dependencies in Android system.
 An example Runner is something like below (example taken from [TutorialsPoint](http://www.tutorialspoint.com/junit/junit_suite_test.htm))
     ```
     import org.junit.runner.JUnitCore;